mc-ksjet/hmw-guide-mkdocs-test/docs/modules/external/repair-turrets.md

 ![Repair turret icon - a spanner holder a nut](/img/modules/repair-turret-icon.png)

 Repair turrets are ***armour*** 'healing' turrets that go *brrrt hummmm*.
 They will repair units in ***your*** fleet within range if they have damaged armour and will ignore other friendlies.
 They have one ability called Repair Burst (from Operator officers) that will repair a chunk of your armour and also a chunk of the armour of nearby friendly units.

 They can be buffed by upgrading them, completing the relevant research, and fitting in a high aerospace stat officer (buffs the range of the module).

 !!! warning

     using repair turrets will pull a lot of agro towards your flagship when they are active.
-Keep this in mind when doing strikes or harder content
+Keep this in mind when doing strikes or harder content.

 ## Blueprints